KennethWrong/Merck-label-dashboard/README.md

 3. Frontend will be running on port:3000

 ### Backend
+1. CD to the backend folder.
+2. Run the command `pip install -r requirements.txt` to download the dependencies and their respective versions
-1. Simply run the app.py folder in the backend folder to start the flask server.
+3. Simply run the app.py file in the backend folder to start the flask server.
-2. The backend will be running on port:5000
+4. The backend will be running on localhost:5000

 ### Connecting frontend and backend
 1. To make calls from the front-end to backend we will be making http calls to  `http://localhost:5000/<api-endpoint>`